 There are eight universities in New Zealand.
 All are publically-funded institutions, regulated and accredited by the government.
 They carry out research in all major academic fields and have the ability to award PhDs and other doctorates.

-With all eight of its universities in the current QS and Times Higher Education top 500, New Zealand is one of the few countries that can claim to have its entire university system represented in two of the three main global league tables.
+With six of its universities in the current QS and Times Higher Education top 500, New Zealand is one of the few countries that can claim to have its entire university system represented in two of the three main global league tables.